 Boat trips in Ithaca

 One of the best ways to explore Ithaca is by boat.
 Numerous boats depart from Vathi, and sail around the island, reaching all the beaches that are not accessible by road.
-Just ask for departing times on the previous evening.
+Just ask for departing times for day trips on the previous evening.

 You can also hire a private boat for a few hours or a day – just ask your hotel.
 Your captain will definitely know where to take you, but it’s worth asking about Platy Ammos, which is supposed to be one of the nicest beaches on Ithaca.

 As with almost every Greek island, there are plenty of outdoor activities you can enjoy when on holiday in Ithaca.